Training structure

 Faculty of Science

 Definition of an enzyme, catalyst.
-Enzyme nomenclature (E.C)
+Enzyme nomenclature (EC)

-Determining inhibition constancy.
+Determination of inhibition constancy.
 Irreversible inhibitors.

-Reaction speed.
-Arrhenius' law.
+Reaction rate.
+Arrhenius law.

 Graphical determination.

-Communication techniques and scientific English
+Communication Techniques and Scientific English

 ECTS